Next Leadership

 so you know:

-* Our classes are open to anyone from anywhere.
-It doesn't matter
+Our classes are open to anyone from anywhere, regardless of the location of the

 *